Safeguarding

 The CASHER Team, based at Blackpool Victoria Hospital are available for young people up till the age of 25 who require urgent mental health support out of normal hours.
 Tel 07717 150304 or 07795 452781or 07810 696565

 The Samaritans are available 24 hours a day, 365 days a year.
 You can contact them by phone on 116 123 or via email on jo@samaritans.org.
-Common reasons people contact the Samaritans are Common reasons people contact us are:
+Common reasons people contact the Samaritans are:

 - relationship and family problems